josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * The IETF is increasingly relying on professional services to support its activities, causing expenses to grow.

-Funding issues faced by the IETF include: increasing costs due to more tools, new hotels, etc.; flat funding; meeting fees that do not cover operating expenses so that there is increased pressure on sponsorship and increased ISOC contributions.
+Workshop participants discussed funding issues faced by the IETF,
+including: increasing costs due to more tools, new hotels, etc.;
+relatively flat growth in funding; meeting fees that do not cover operating expenses so that there is increased pressure on sponsorship and increased ISOC contributions.
 These funding issues are covered in
 {{I-D.arkko-ietf-finance-thoughts}}.

+For example, participants noted that the 2015 IETF budget seems larger than the amount of funding IETF explicitly receives from ISOC.
-Funding, from ISOC, current: Posted ISOC 2015 budget - total budget
-$38M, IETF $9.4M (BALLPARK), but IETF sees less than $3M.

-Funding, clarity: More clarity is needed on funding.
+Funding, from ISOC as posted in the ISOC 2015 budget was estimated ("ballpark") at $9.4M out of a total ISOC budget of $38M, but IETF sees less than $3M.
+Clearly, more clarity is needed on funding.

-Funding, relevance: Looking for sponsors is a good way to measure support in the community.
-If sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant.
+Some workshop participants commented on how willingness of sponsors to funde IETF is a useful measure of the IETF's relevance.
+That is, looking for sponsors is a good way to measure support in the community.
+If sponsorship starts to dry up, it may be a symptom of larger problems, that the IETF is no longer relevant or at least becoming less relevant.
 The IETF needs to ensure its ongoing relevance.
 The IETF needs to understand what it's offering.
-Anecdote: it's valuable to stay in touch with the engineers who understand how the Internet works, but I don't know how to tie that back to three meetings a year.
-I suspect this will never line up perfectly, but that doesn't take away the need for clarity.
+One commentor stated that while it's valuable to stay in touch with the engineers who understand how the Internet works, that may not justify three meetings a year.
+It was felt that his will never line up perfectly, but that fact doesn't take away the need for clarity.

-Funding, sources: It's good for the IETF to multiple sources of funding to stand on.
-Diversity allows you to shift gears: IETF endowment; Long-term sponsorship, such as Global Hosts, which is the best way to support the IETF as an organization; meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
+In terms of funding source, it was felt by some that it is generally good for the IETF to have multiple sources of funding on which to stand.
+Diversity in funding sources allows IETF to shift gears: IETF endowment for longer-term stability; Long-term sponsorship, such as the Global Host program ($100k per year for 10 years), which is the best way to support the IETF as an organization; meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
 However, explaining the need for diversity of funding is more complicated than it needs to be.
-We need to find a simpler story.
+We probably need to find a simpler story.

 Funding, sources: Mismatch between our activities and our funding model, which is mainly meeting fees.
 What is the right proportion for